 , and Bravely Default Flying Fairy

 are only some examples of the major third party support the handheld is receiving.
-It may just be able to take the crown from the DS.
 And then came Pokιmon X and Y

 .
 2014 so far has seen the console's sales drop off to a large degree thanks to the lack of any major new releases, although it's still comfortably ahead of any dedicated gaming device except the PS4.